gunnarx/franca_install_automation/README.md

 VM or bare metal?
 -----------------

 If you are installing on your machine directly, use the chapter "Installation on bare metal", after first reading about the branches.

 If you want to create a Virtual Machine read on.

 Corporate Environment?
 ----------------------

 If you are in an environment that requires web access through a proxy, read the chapter Proxy Configuration.

 A note on branches (for VM)
 ---------------------------

 Before you create the VM there is a choice to make and that is which flavour (distro) to use.
-The git repository has a number of branches with minor differences in the code but leading to quite big differences in the VM (different distros and graphical environments).
+The git repository has a few branches with minor differences in the code but leading to quite big differences in the VM (different distros and graphical environments).